Aman-0103/Fullstack_Project_Angular_SpringBoot/README.md

 To run this project download this repository using ZIP file or clone this project in terminal using git clone followed by repository link.

-Then you can seperate the frontend file in a different folder and use the command ng install for downloading the node_module.
+Then you can separate the frontend file in a different folder and use the command ng install for downloading the node_module.

 Then run the command ng serve and it will be deployed at the localhost:4200